Published on January 16, 2014 | by LawNews

 “The experience of our students preparing for a six-week federal jury trial is one that most students in any law school in the country will never have,” said Krieger.
 “And the work of these students developing close relationships with new immigrants and working to protect their rights has been a truly transformative experience.”

-During the 11 years of the clinic’s representation of the clients, 70 law students have worked on various aspects of the case.
+During the 11 years of the clinic’s representation of the clients, over 100 law students have worked on various aspects of the case.

 “Working with a team guided by Professor Krieger, interacting with other attorneys and jumping headfirst into a case as complex and important as this has given me the confidence to say that I am ready for my future,” said third-year law student Kiran Raghubeer.
 “In addition, this experience has enabled me to work on high-profile civil rights litigation that I would otherwise not have had the opportunity to engage in if not for the clinic.”